 - The rules for each building may vary, but guarantors can expect to still have to fill out at least a part of the application or the entire application as well.
 However, they probably won’t be asked to attend the board interview.

 - If neither of the above options work for you, you can also be “gifted” the down payment amount.
 This is often a very popular option since the person giving the gift usually doesn’t have to fill out the purchase application.

 - The person giving the gift often must present a gift letter or affidavit (also generally required by your lender, if obtaining a mortgage) and information regarding the source of funds (i.e. where their money is coming from).

 - However, many buildings will still require that you, as the purchaser, qualify on your own in order to proceed.
 In other words, after the down payment, your debt to income ratio and post closing liquidity must meet their financial qualifications.

 Important note – every building will not permit all of the purchase options above.
 Some NYC buildings may permit all of the purchasing options, while others will limit you to some combination of co-purchasing, gifting or guarantors.
-That’s why it’s imperative for you to discuss your financial situation with your real estate agent at the very beginning of your search.
+That’s why it’s so important for you to discuss your financial situation with your real estate agent at the very beginning of your search.